banypakha/ml_zoomcamp/capstone_project/README.md

   The images was build using Dockerfile.
   Command to build the image :
-  >- tensorflow serving image : docker build -t tire-model-xception -f image-model.dockerfile .
+  >- tensorflow serving image : docker build -t {image_name} -f image-model.dockerfile .
-  >- gateway image : docker build -t tire-model-xception-gateway -f image-gateway.dockerfile .
+  >- gateway image : docker build -t {image_name} -f image-gateway.dockerfile .

 After we build those two images, we can use docker-compose to connect those images in one network.
 First we need to create a docker-compose.yaml file to configure what images are we going to connect.

 Command for docker-compose :
   >- to launch the program : docker-compose up (make sure the command is executed in the same directory as the docker-compose.yaml file)
-  >- to shit down the program : docker-compose down
+  >- to shut down the program : docker-compose down

 I test the model by using test.py.